 Devoted to chamber music as well, Rachel is a founding member of the brass ensemble New Chicago Brass.
 She has also had the privilege of performing alongside Yo-Yo Ma and members of the Chicago Symphony Orchestra for the Chicago Symphony Orchestra’s chamber music concert series, and been invited to perform with MusicNOW, the Chicago Symphony Orchestra’s new music ensemble.

-Rachel has performed at numerous prestigious music festivals including The Pacific Music Festival in Japan, The Spoleto Music Festival in Charleston, The Aspen Music Festival and The National Repertoire Orchestra.
+Rachel currently serves on the faculty at the “National Take a Stand Festival,” Supporting Social Change Through Music, affiliated with the Los Angeles Philharmonic.
+Rachel has also had the opportunity to perform at numerous prestigious music festivals including The Pacific Music Festival in Japan, The Spoleto Music Festival in Charleston, The Aspen Music Festival and The National Repertoire Orchestra.
 In addition to ensemble playing, she has been recognized for her solo performances, receiving first prize at the Schubert Club Scholarship competition and the National Trumpet Competition.
-Rachel is married to jazz trumpeter/composer, Greg Duncan.